steveage/New-SmartApp/README.md

 #### Exposing the app to the web
 1. Start the app from Visual Studio.
-2. Start Ngrok and enter the following command replaceing the port number with the port number the application uses.
+2. Start Ngrok and enter the following command replaceing 53869 with the port number the application uses.
 ```
 ngrok http 53869 -host-header="localhost:53869"
 ```

 #### Connecting the app to SmartThings Cloud
 1. Log in to developer account.
-2. Create automation by following instructions on [Develop Automation](https://smartthings.developer.samsung.com/docs/workspace/tutorials/create-an-automation.html) section of SmartThings documentation.
+2. Create automation on  Developer Workspace by following instructions on [Develop Automation](https://smartthings.developer.samsung.com/docs/workspace/tutorials/create-an-automation.html) section of SmartThings documentation.
 2.1 Select webhook instead of AWS.
 2.2 Enter address from Ngrok.
 ![Ngrok Screenshot](Screenshots/Ngrok.PNG?raw=true "Ngrok")